testomatio/check-tests/README.md

 ```

 Tests imported with `--update-ids` will be processed in synchronouse mode, so the script will finish after all tests are processed.

+> [!WARNING]
+> When importing large code bases, it is recommended to import all tests first without `--update-ids` flag.
+Once you ensure all tests were imported and displayed in UI, run the same command with `--update-ids`.
+This ensures that server finishes processing data and IDs are ready to be assigned.

 ## Keep Test IDs Between Projects